shivambhatt35/sql_queries/README.md

-List of all SQL Queries practiced and used during projeects
+A collection of SQL queries used for data exploration, reporting, data cleaning, and performance analysis across various projects.
+Includes use cases for joins, aggregations, CTEs, window functions, and optimization techniques.